-DINA OKAMOTO is Associate Professor of Sociology and Director of the Center for Research on Race and Ethnicity in Society (CRRES) at Indiana University.
+DINA OKAMOTO is Class of 1948 Herman B. Wells Professor in the Department of Sociology and Director of the Center for Research on Race and Ethnicity in Society (CRRES) at Indiana University.
 She is author of Redefining Race: Asian American Panethnicity and Shifting Ethnic Boundaries (Russell Sage Foundation, 2014) and has published numerous research articles in the areas of immigration, race, and ethnicity.
 Her main interest lies in understanding the adaptation and incorporation of immigrants and racial minorities in the U.S. She received an Early Career Award from the Asia and Asian America Section of the American Sociological Association, and a Scholars Award from the William T. Grant Foundation to fund a multi-year research project focusing on how community contexts shape the lives of immigrant youth in the U.S. She was a visiting scholar at the Russell Sage Foundation in 2003-04 and a visiting fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University in 2011-12.
 Okamoto has conducted extensive research on community organizations within immigrant communities, and has worked with these organizations to improve their outreach and recruitment efforts.
 She has also authored policy briefs on how community-based organizations help low-income immigrant mothers move out of poverty.
 One of her recent research projects focuses on anti-immigrant activities as well as the civic and political incorporation of immigrants in new destinations across 55 different metropolitan areas in the U.S. Her research has been funded by National Science Foundation, Russell Sage Foundation, William T. Grant Foundation, Center for Research on Poverty at UC Davis, West Coast Poverty Center at the University of Washington, UC Center for New Racial Studies, and the American Sociological Association.

-Linda R. Tropp is Professor of Psychology and Director of the Psychology of Peace and Violence Program at the University of Massachusetts Amherst.
+LINDA R. TROPP is Professor of Psychology and Director of the Psychology of Peace and Violence Program at the University of Massachusetts Amherst.
 Her research concerns how members of different groups approach and experience contact with each other, and how group differences in status affect cross-group relations.
 She received the 2012 Distinguished Academic Outreach Award from the University of Massachusetts Amherst for excellence in the application of scientific knowledge to advance the public good.
 Tropp also received the 2013 Outstanding Teaching and Mentoring Award and the 2003 Allport Intergroup Relations Prize from the Society for the Psychological Study of Social Issues, as well as the Erikson Early Career Award from the International Society of Political Psychology, and the McKeachie Early Career Award from the Society for the Teaching of Psychology.
 Tropp is a Fellow of the American Psychological Association, the Society of Experimental Social Psychology, and the Society for the Psychological Study of Social Issues.
 She has worked with national organizations to present social science evidence in U.S. Supreme Court cases on racial integration, on state and national initiatives to improve interracial relations in schools, and with non-governmental and international organizations to evaluate applied programs designed to reduce racial and ethnic conflict.
 She is co-author of “When Groups Meet: The Dynamics of Intergroup Contact” (2011, Psychology Press), editor of the “Oxford Handbook of Intergroup Conflict” (2012, Oxford University Press), and co-editor of “Moving Beyond Prejudice Reduction: Pathways to Positive Intergroup Relations” (2011, American Psychological Association Books) and “Improving Intergroup Relations” (2008, Wiley-Blackwell).

 DIANE WONG is currently a doctoral student at Cornell University's Department of Government.
 Her research focuses on American politics, Asian American politics, race and ethnicity, urban politics, intersectional identities, and youth activism.
 As a scholar activist and organizer, her research stems from a passion for community-building.
 After receiving her bachelor’s degree at Binghamton University, Wong spent time at the Museum of Chinese in America (MOCA) based in New York City.
 She worked closely with local residents and small businesses to piece together a walking tour titled “Voices from Ground One: Post-9/11 Chinatown” that documents the profound changes and hardships that the effects of 9/11 and post-9/11 policies have had on the residential area.
 Her current research explores how the process of gentrification impacts the lives of communities of color living in urban spaces.
 Diane's research has been funded by the National Science Foundation, American Political Science Association Minority Fellows Program, Latino Studies Program at Cornell University, and American Studies Program at Cornell University.